innogames/graphite-ch-optimizer/README.md

 * Daemon mode is preferable over one-shot script for the normal work
 * It's safe to run it on the cluster hosts
 * You could either run it on the one of replicated host or just over the all hosts
-* If you have big partitions (month or something like this) and will get exceptions about timeout, then you need to adjust `receive_timeout` parameter in DSN
+* There are two different parameters in DSN, that should be adjusted together to fix timeouts for big partitions (month or something like this) optimizing:
+  * `read_timeout` - `clickhouse-go` parameter.
+Controls the timeout between the `graphite-ch-optimizer` and ClickHouse server.
+  * `receive_timeout` - ClickHouse parameter, used when the OPTIMIZE query is applied in the cluster.
+See [comment](https://github.com/ClickHouse/ClickHouse/issues/4831#issuecomment-708721042) in the issue.
 * `optimize_throw_if_noop=1` is not mandatory, but good to have.
 * The next picture demonstrates the result of running the daemon for the first time on ~3 years old GraphiteMergeTree table:
 <img src="./docs/result.jpg" alt="example"/>